"It's impossible for anyone to begin to learn that which one thinks one already knows."

 - What’s a different way?

-If you loved listening to this you can purchase the audio book here.
-Read Me First, published by Major Street Publishing and available in all good bookstores and all the usual online places.
+If you loved listening to this chapter, you can purchase the audio book here.
+Read me first is published by Major Street Publishing and is available in all bookstores and all the usual online retailers.
 Happy listening and reading everyone.

 This content is the intellectual property of The Coach Place Global and not for distribution or reproduction of any kind.
 For further detail please refer to our full terms and conditions.